urvin-compliance/caracal/README.md

 c1 = Caracal::Core::Models:TableCellModel.new do
   background 'cccccc'    # sets the background color. defaults to 'ffffff'. margins do
-    top                  # sets the top margin. units in twips. bottom               # sets the bottom margin. units in twips. left                 # sets the left margin. units in twips. right                # sets the right margin. units in twips. end
+    top                  # sets the top margin. defaults to 0. units in twips. bottom               # sets the bottom margin. defaults to 0. units in twips. left                 # sets the left margin. defaults to 0. units in twips. right                # sets the right margin. defaults to 0. units in twips. end

   p 'This is a sentence above an image.'